 The business was founded in 1967 by Trevor Austin, previously a musician in the Horse Guards whose period of service included playing euphonium on horseback at the coronation of Queen Elizabeth II.
-Whilst following a career in industry, alongside service in the Salvation Army as both a player and conductor, his knowledge of instruments and network of contacts led to requests to supply instruments around the UK and overseas, from which a full-time business subsequently developed.
-Rosehill Instruments is now run by Trevor's son, Paul.
+Whilst following a career in industry alongside service in the Salvation Army as both a player and conductor, his knowledge of instruments and network of contacts led to requests to supply instruments around the UK and overseas.
+From these beginnings a full-time business subsequently developed.
+Rosehill Instruments is now managed by Trevor's son, Paul.

 Our customer base extends well beyond our own locality, with people travelling from around the UK, and increasingly from overseas, to sample a wide selection of instruments from reputable manufacturers.
 We maintain close links with many military, brass and Salvation Army bands at home and abroad, and since 1999 have been an approved supplier of musical instruments to Her Majesty's military bands.